Zeitvertreib/dotfiles/vim/README.md

 # vim configs

+**!!(currently only works when cloned into home ..  working on it)!!**

 when cloned to /anywhere/you/want/

-!!(currently only works when cloned into home ..  working on it)!!

 make a symlink from within your /path/to/portable/vim/ like so: